Stellar magnetic activity

 Reference

-Nèmec, N.-E., Shapiro, A.I., Işık, E., Solanki, S.K., Reinhold, T. 2023.
-Astronomy & Astrophysics, 672, A138
+Nèmec, N.-E., Shapiro, A.I., Işık, E., Solanki, S.K., Reinhold, T. 2023, Forward modelling of brightness variations in Sun-like stars.
+II.
+Light curves and variability, Astron. & Astrophys.
+672, A138

 How spots survive on active suns, amid facular cannibalism (2022)